Johanndutoit/Blog/posts/2013/06/03/The crew of ships like Voyager will constist of Programmers and Engineers.md

 </pre>

 The ship's senior crew would then able to access the main system and view all the programs running and stop / delete them based on their permissions.

-And what if the Security Officer want to restrict all crew to quarters but wants the security staff to be able to open all doors while the alert level is on red.
+	 What if the Security Officer want to restrict all crew to quarters but wants the security staff to be able to open all doors while the alert level is on red.

 <pre class="prettyprint">